Date Joined: October 9, 2011

 Yes, if you are from another planet, these ARE/WERE The Beatles

 I've a great fondness for traditional Latin-American folk music.
 Among my favorite groups:

 There are seven of them, and they play, among them, hundreds of instruments, including little known Pre-Columbian pipes and flutes.
 They are declared, officially, "A National Treasure of Mexico."

 RIP Rene Villanueva, founding member.
-He died on tour, making the music he loved so much, and taking it to the world.
+He died on tour in Seattle, making the music he loved so much, and taking it to the world.